wlinna/Arkhados/guide/index.md

 Leap into the target location and **incapacitates** enemies in the landing area.
 Long cooldown.

 #### Passive: Blood drinker ####
-Venator has base lifesteal that cannot be dispelled
+Venator has base lifesteal that cannot be dispelled.

 ### Tips ###
 - If you are low on health, you can try following hit-and-run combo against single targets: